 DAL has been applying protective coatings to the Oil & Gas, Chemical and Petrochemical industries for many years.
 Principally we offer the following:

-- DALoy - A Aluminide diffusion coatings: for protection against metal dusting, hot corrosion, oxidation, carburisation and sulfidation
+- Aluminide diffusion coatings: for protection against metal dusting, hot corrosion, oxidation, carburisation and sulfidation

-- DALoy - C Chromide diffusion coatings: for protection against hot corrosion, carburisation and sulfidation and wear
+- Chromide diffusion coatings: for protection against hot corrosion, carburisation and sulfidation and wear

-- harDAL Boride diffusion coatings: for protection against rod wear, erosion, abrasion and corrosion issues
+- Boride diffusion coatings: for protection against rod wear, erosion, abrasion and corrosion issues

 Unique coating capabilities

-Due to our range of furnace capabilities, DAL can process an unparalleled range of component sizes which can be extremely useful for the complex processing plants of our Oil & Gas and Process customers.
-We can process components a from a few millimetres in size to components up to 18.5 metres long, 3 metres in height and 4 metres in width.
+Due to our range of furnace capabilities, DAL can process an unparalleled range of component sizes which can be extremely useful for the complex processing plants of our oil & gas and process customers.
+We can process components a from a few millimetres in size to components up to 18 metres long, 3 metres in height and 4 metres in width.

 Our proprietary pack process also allows us to process complex parts and restrict the areas of diffusion coating, through masking off, if required.

-We process at our two facilities in the UK.
-Smaller components we process in Hatfield and long tubes and large components in Teesside, Middlesbrough.
-Our furnace in Middlesbrough is we believe the longest coating furnace in the world.
+We process at our facility in Middlesbrough.
+Our largest furnace is we believe the longest coating furnace in the world.

 Commonly, customers approach us that have a problem with metal dusting.
 Metal dusting is a catastrophic corrosion phenomenon that leads to the disintegration of structural metals into dust composed of metal carbides and carbon.